2mangoes1stone/takemyride/README.md

 # How I went about setting up the app

 ## 1. Set up tables:
-- Coded in all my table date from the ERD I had prepared earlier.
+- Coded in all my table data from the ERD I had prepared earlier.
 - Was smooth sailing for most of it, but I had to make a couple of minor changes along the way.
-Nothing worth mentioning.
 - Decided to seed in car makes and models and this proved quite helpful.

 ## 2. Set up devise, user and profile :